danielcristho/restaurant-app/README.md

-# Restaurant App using Django and React
+# Build an API using Django and React